 Start thinking about which universities you'd like to attend.
 Once you narrow down your search to 5-10 schools, schedule tours (in-person or virtually).
 You can learn a lot more about a school if you visit, talk with other students, learn about the programs, and tour the campus.

 Crimson offers application advising services to students.
 We can help you create safety, target, and reach lists of colleges and universities.
-Our advisors are experts in the college application process.
+Our advisors are experts in the university application process.
 They can walk you through each step of the process, ensuring you build the best possible application and complete every piece of your application on time.

 You can take these tests multiple times, so about nine months before applying, take the test(s) to assess your strengths and weaknesses.
 If you score lower than you like, identify the areas you need to improve and take the test again in a few months.